SummaryRead the full fact sheet

 Your doctor will decide how often you will need check-ups – everyone is different.
 They will become less frequent if you have no further problems.

 After treatment for melanoma it is important to limit exposure to the sun's UV radiation.
+A combination of sun protection measures (clothing, hat, shade, sunscreen and sunglasses) should be used during sun protection times (whenever UV index levels are forecast to be 3 or above).

 As biological family members usually share similar traits, your family members may also have an increased risk of developing melanoma and other skin cancers.
 They can reduce their risk by spending less time in the sun and using a combination of sun protection measures during sun protection times.